SL-RU/ranger_udisk_menu/README.md

 - `m` to mount selected partition
 - `u` to unmount selected partition
 - `e` to unmount all partitions of selected partition's drive
+- `p` to power off selected the selected partition's drive (also called safely remove).
+It can be done only when all partitions of the drive are unmounted
-- `ENTER` to open selected mountpoint in current tab
+- `ENTER` to open selected mountpoint in current tab of the ranger